linea-it/occultation-hs/userdocs/_build/html/_sources/pages/ui/shape_analysis.rst.txt

 Outputs (plots)
 ------------------------
 We have our main plot with the chords and, after the fit, the family of ellipses solutions to the fit.
-Besides this, many plots of chi square to evaluate the quality of fit of each parameter of the ellipse are also available.
+Besides this, many chi-square plots to evaluate each ellipse parameter's quality of fit are also available.

 Saving the modeled data
 ------------------------